Grill-roasted Caramel Apple Pie

 To make the caramel sauce, place the sugar in a medium sauce pan.
 A rounded chef’s pan is ideal.
 Heat the sugar by itself over low heat, stirring constantly with a soft spatula.
 Stir until the sugar melts and then turns into an amber liquid, about 20 minutes time.
 This step requires ample patience.
 Stir in the butter 1 tablespoon at a time until melted.
 Adding too much butter too quickly will cause the caramel to seize.
 Stir in the cream, pouring it in slow stream.
+Add the salt.
 Let boil for 1 minute before removing from heat.

 While the caramel sauce is still warm, add the sliced apples to the pie shell.
 Pour in the main pie filling, then pour in the caramel sauce.

 Place the pie in the indirect zone, close the grill, and roast for 20 minutes.
 Rotate the skillet 180 degrees and top the pie with the streusel.
 Add the pecans on top of the streusel, and continue roasting for 20 minutes more.
 Rotate the skillet 180 degrees a second time, and continue roasting for 20 to 35 minutes more.
 The total cooking time will be 60 to 75 minutes.